On Domain Modeling

 • Entity Attributes outline the characteristics of the widgets that the organization handles, mainly its products and services (ie, the objects).

-• Actions & Statuses list the various verbs that people holding positions do to entities as part of their work, and what are the possible states of these entities
+• Actions & Statuses list the various verbs that people holding positions do to entities as part of their work, and what are the possible states of these entities.

 • Conditions are the situations that determine whether the operation can actually take place.
-This is one of the places where functional complexity can grow
+This is one of the places where functional complexity can grow.

 As operations develop, we start seeing the necessary contours of the canvases where they are to be performed: